blazejfederowicz/blazejfederowicz/README.md

 # 💬 I'm Błażej And Welcome To My Github Page 🫰

-🔭 Completed secondary school with a degree in Information Technology Technician<br>🤝 Actively seeking internship or full-time opportunities to grow as a developer<br>🌱 Dedicated to continuous improvement and becoming a better programmer every day
+🔭 Completed secondary school with a vocational qualification in Information Technology Technician<br>🤝 Actively seeking internship or full-time opportunities to grow as a developer<br>🌱 Dedicated to continuous improvement and becoming a better programmer every day

 # 💻 Tech Stack: